 The VAB meets on the third Wednesday of each month from 5 PM to 7 PM at the City Railyard Offices, 500 Market Station, Suite 200 Santa Fe, New Mexico.
 The meetings are open to the public.

-To apply to any of these boards or commissions, please send a letter of interest on or before December 30, 2018 including your name, home address, contact information, and the name of the committee to which you are applying, to:
+To apply to any of these boards or commissions, please send a resume and a letter of interest on or before December 30, 2018 including your name, home address, contact information, and the name of the committee to which you are applying, to:

 City Clerk Yolanda Vigil